 Evaluating Benefit of a Novel Intra-articular Device in Dogs With a Suspected Cruciate Ligament Tear

-Cranial cruciate ligament disease is a complex, multifactorial disease characterized by disruption of the ligament leading to stifle instability.
+Cranial cruciate ligament disease is a complex, multifactorial disease characterized by disruption of the ligament, leading to stifle instability.
 Surgical procedures to alter joint mechanics are often costly, which can preclude some owners from pursuing this as a treatment option.
-A novel veterinary device has been developed that is composed of collagen and elastin particles and is delivered via intra-articular injection to help protect cartilage from mechanical grinding.
-Previous anecdotal use with this product has suggested a possible benefit when used in dogs with cruciate injuries.
+A new veterinary device that is composed of collagen and elastin particles has been developed; it is delivered via intra-articular injection and helps protect cartilage from mechanical grinding.
+Previous anecdotal use of this product has suggested a possible benefit when used in dogs with cruciate injuries.

-Pet owners and veterinarians with eligible patients are invited to schedule a consultation with one of the surgeons listed below.
+Pet owners and veterinarians with eligible patients are invited to schedule a consultation with a participating surgeon at one of the Ethos hospitals near you.

-- Dogs that are 6 months of age or older
+- Dogs who are 6 months of age or older.

-- Limping on hindlimb that is suspected to be due to a partially or fully torn cranial cruciate ligament
+- Limping on the hindlimb that is suspected to be due to a partially or fully torn cranial cruciate ligament.

-- No previous surgical procedures on the affected joint within 180 days of entering the study
+- There have been no previous surgical procedures on the affected joint 180 days prior to entering the study

-- No -intra-articular injections within 90 days prior to the study
+- No -intra-articular injections within 90 days prior to entering the study

-- No treatments with topical or systemic drugs that have analgesic or anti-inflammatory properties within 3 days prior to the study (study allows for rescue analgesics to be used per protocol if needed)
+- No treatments with topical or systemic drugs that have analgesic (pain relieving) or anti-inflammatory properties within 3 days prior to the study (the study allows for rescue analgesics to be used if needed)

 - No injectable corticosteroids or administration of polysulfated glycosaminoglycans, glucosamine, or chondroitin sulfate nutritional supplements within 30 days prior to enrollment